nodejs/nodejs.org/apps/site/pages/en/learn/typescript/run-natively.md

 ---
-title: Running TypeScript with a Node.js Itself
+title: Running TypeScript Natively
 layout: learn
 authors: AugustinMauroy
 ---

 > **⚠️WARNING⚠️:** All content in this article uses Node.js experimental features.
 Please make sure you are using a version of Node.js that supports the features mentioned in this article.
 And remember that experimental features can change on future versions of Node.js.

-# Running TypeScript with a Node.js Itself
+# Running TypeScript Natively

 In the previous articles, we learned how to run TypeScript code using transpilation and with a runner.
 In this article, we will learn how to run TypeScript code using Node.js itself.